dhoward/twitter-api/README.md

 ##Build Tools

-React components in this project are written in jsx, and then compiled into javascript.
+React components in this project are written in jsx, and then compiled into regular javascript.
 They are then bundled (via browserify) with all other dependencies into the bundle.js file that is served to the browser.
 Each of these steps is very simple:

 #####Automatically compile .jsx files into .js